pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

 Let's copy all of the clues we've found so far to our saved-clues folder:

-    cp clues/12345/clue saved-clues/clue2
+    cp linux-scavenger-hunt/clues/12345/clue saved-clues/clue2
-    cp clues/[YOUR_CLUE_NUMBER]/clue saved-clues/clue3
+    cp linux-scavenger-hunt/clues/[YOUR_CLUE_NUMBER]/clue saved-clues/clue3

 This copies (`cp`) each clue to the new folder and gives them new names.
-If we had just done this
+We can also leave out the file name and do this:

-    cp clues/12345/clue saved-clues/
+    cp linux-scavenger-hunt/clues/12345/clue saved-clues/
-    cp clues/[YOUR_CLUE_NUMBER]/clue saved-clues/
+    cp linux-scavenger-hunt/clues/[YOUR_CLUE_NUMBER]/clue saved-clues/

-The second file would overwrite the first, because they have the same name.
+By ending in a `/`, this tells `cp` to keep the same file name.
+However, since they are both named `clue`, the second file would overwrite the first, which is not what we want.

 #### Keep Your Options Open ####